 How to appeal

-- You should explain why you believe the decision should be reviewed and outline any personal/family circumstances which you feel should be considered.
+You should explain why you believe the decision should be reviewed.
+You should also outline personal/family circumstances which you feel should be considered.

-- Pending the review, it is your responsibility to make sure your child attends school.
+Whilst we review your appeal you must make sure your child attends school.

 Make an appeal

-Your appeal will be reviewed within 20 working days after we have received your form.
+Once we have received your form your appeal will be reviewed within 20 working days.
 The outcome of this review will be sent to you.
 If appropriate, information about escalating the case to stage two will be included.

 Stage two appeal

-- You will need to proivide more information and supporting evidence about why you are not happy with the decision.
+You will need to provide more information and supporting evidence about why you are not happy with the stage one decision.

 This differs depending on what you are appealing against:

 We will send you an acknowledgement letter.
 We will also send your Local Councillor's contact details.
-You may wish to contact them for help and advise throughout the process.
+You may wish to contact them for help and advice throughout the process.

-Please be aware that between August and October, there is generally a backlog of appeals waiting to be heard and it is important that you apply for travel assistance as early in the year as possible to avoid any delays.
+Between August and October, there is generally a backlog of appeals.
+You should apply for travel assistance as early in the year as possible to avoid any delays.